Jito (footballer)

-Juan José Silvestre Cantó (born 2 March 1980), commonly known as Jito, is a Spanish former footballer who played as a striker.
+Juan José Silvestre Cantó (born 2 March 1980), known as Jito, is a Spanish former professional footballer who played as a striker.

 Club career

 Jito was born in Barcelona, Catalonia.
 A veteran of 15 Segunda División B seasons, scoring 143 goals for a host of clubs, his professional input consisted of 22 Segunda División matches and three goals for Girona FC in 2008–09.

 In August 2016, after three years in the third tier with Sestao River Club, Jito retired at the age of 36.